“Seek revenge and you should dig two graves, one for yourself.”

-Bedtime procrastination is a person’s attempt to have control over their time at night.
-This stems from a perception of lacking influence over events during the day.
+Bedtime procrastination is a person’s attempt at having control over their time during the night.
+This usually stems from a perception of lacking influence over events during the day.
 It became associated with revenge after the phenomenon grew in visibility in China.

 For Sleep Foundation, revenge bedtime procrastination is “a response to extended work hours that, if combined with a full night's sleep, leave virtually no time for entertainment or relaxation.”

-Because a busy work day is demanding in terms of self-control, our self-control is at the lowest at the end of the day.
-As a result, it is easier to get tempted and slip into unhealthy habits at night.
+Because a busy work day is demanding in terms of self-control, our discipline is often the lowest at the end of the day.
+As a result, we fall for temptation much more easily and often slip into unhealthy habits at night.

 I'm on a journey to build a daily writing habit.
 You can follow me on Twitter where I'm sharing my articles and what I'm learning along the way.